 - Walk to the crowd at the curb to hand things out.
 Do not throw candy into the street.

-- Never encourage spectators to approach your entry or to enter the street.
+- Never encourage spectators to approach your float or to enter the street.

 - Keep it safe.
 No open flames.
 All floats must be secure.